Levitanus/HISEScript-Sublime/README.md

 ![completions](hise_completions.png?raw=true "Completions")

-## keybindings:
+## key bindings:
 You can also see documentation on method.
-Paste folowing string in Your key-bindings:
+Paste following string in Your key-bindings:

     {"keys": ["ctrl+alt+d"], "command": "hise_show_doc"}